(Quick Reference)

 to specify which server the consumer should be bound to.
 If the

-is omitted, the consumer will be bound to the default connection.
+connection is omitted, the consumer will be bound to the default connection.

 package com.exampleclass ExampleConsumer {